jdi-docs/jdi-light/source/includes/_documentation.md

 Bootstrap grid system allows you to place any number of ``.cols`` within a ``.row`` or ``.form-row``.
 They’ll split the available width equally between them.
 You may also pick a subset of your columns to take up more or less space, while the remaining ``.cols`` equally split the rest, with specific column classes like ``.col-7``.

 ![Column sizing](../images/bootstrap/form-column-sizing.png)

+Here is an example with provided Bootstrap v4.3 code:

 ```java